microsoft/msix-packaging/README.md

   and then launch the iPhone simulator.

   On Android:
   From within bash, navigate to test/MacOS-Linux, and run "./testaosponmac.sh".
-The test assumes there's an Android emulator named Nexus_5X_API_19_x86.
+The test assumes there's an Android emulator named Nexus_5X_API_19_x86 and the build output is on a .vs directory at the root of the project.

 ## Releasing
 ------------